tylim88/FireCall/README.md

 support [firebase-functions-test](#firebase-function-test):

+## Note

+API interface not quite good to be honest, will redesign the API in V3

 ## Why Do You Need This?
 What Is The Problem FireCall Trying To Solve?

 When coding a callable function (or any endpoint in general), we need to deal with 5 basic errors, which is basically 99% of your errors, the rest are system errors.